x55xaa/arduck/README.md

 ## Overview

-This package offers an easy way to generate keystroke injection scripts.
+This package provides a simple and flexible way to generate keystroke injection scripts.
 It supports a variety of [boards](https://docs.arduino.cc/language-reference/en/functions/usb/Keyboard/#Compatible%20Hardware) and [keyboard layouts](https://docs.arduino.cc/language-reference/en/functions/usb/Keyboard/keyboardBegin/#Keyboard%20layouts).

-There is no need to get some overpriced usb stick to get the job done (rubberducky _cough cough_); just get an Arduino board that is compatible with the [Keyboard.h](https://docs.arduino.cc/language-reference/en/functions/usb/Keyboard) library, and you are good to go!
+Rather than relying on expensive proprietary devices (rubberducky _cough cough_), you can use any Arduino-compatible board that supports the [Keyboard.h](https://docs.arduino.cc/language-reference/en/functions/usb/Keyboard) library.

 ## Installation